F2Binary/AbstractAlgebra/README.md

-# GroupTheory
+# Abstract Algebra
-A repository for CS student's group theory shenanigans
+A repository for CS student's algebraic shenanigans
+Note: I have not taken a course in Abstract Algebra, but I am intrested in the notion of how powerful and useful the strucures in the field are.